rorutza/Blog/ICMP Type 3 Code 3 and DNS.md

 * track the source IP, check if a DNS server (based on the high number of requests) and change is configuration
 * identifying what is the destination and why was it configured like this in the first place

-Perfect for spring cleaning the dashboards and the logs :)
+Perfect for spring cleaning the dashboards and the logs :stuck_out_tongue_winking_eye: